 Connect your phone to a power bank

-Power banks are generally very useful devices when you need to charge your smartphone during a blackout or when you don’t have a charger nearby.
+Power banks are generally very useful devices when you need to charge your smartphone during a blackout or when you don’t have a phone charger nearby.
 These can be big lifesavers, especially when you will most likely need quick access to a power source.
-They typically store a large amount of energy for later use, so they are the ideal devices to use as a back-up.
+They basically are fancier rechargeable batteries, so they are the ideal devices to use as a backup.

-Power banks also come with all sorts of fast charging technologies, which may be beneficial if you’re looking to quickly recharge a device.
+Portable chargers also come with all sorts of fast phone charging technologies, which may be beneficial if you’re looking to quickly recharge a device.
 Not only that but depending on their capacity, they can hold enough energy to recharge your phone several times.
 So if you’re stuck in an emergency situation for a while, then these are perfect for you.

 To begin charging your phone, simply connect a USB cable to the output port.
-Cables normally come packaged with the power bank, so you won’t have to worry about purchasing a new one.
-There are times when one isn’t provided for you, but if that ever happens, you will need to use the correct cable to take advantage of the fast charging capabilities.
+Charging cables normally come packaged with power banks, so you won’t have to worry about purchasing a new one.

 As soon as you connect your device, the recharging process will start automatically.
-Otherwise, you may need to press the power button to turn the power bank on.
+Otherwise, you may need to press the power button to turn the portable charger on.
 Speeds may vary, depending on fast charging technology, but most output ports usually have a 5V/2.4A rating or higher.
 For a wide array of power bank options, you can check our review section.

 Use the 12V cigarette charging port in the car